coderefinery/reproducible-python/content/version-control/merging.md

 ### (7) Contribute to the original repository with a pull request

-Remember, this is an advanced step.
-We will practice this tomorrow.
+This is an advanced step.
+We will practice this tomorrow and it is OK to skip this at this stage.

 :::::{tabs}
 ::::{group-tab} GitHub